UniverseStudiosMC/UniverseJobs/docs/architecture/plugin-architecture.md

-# 🏗️ JobsAdventure Plugin Architecture
+# 🏗️ UniverseJobs Plugin Architecture

 ## Overview

-JobsAdventure is built with a modern modular architecture optimized for performance and Folia compatibility.
+UniverseJobs is built with a modern modular architecture optimized for performance and Folia compatibility.
 The plugin uses a layered design with clear separation of responsibilities.

 ## 🎯 Design Philosophy